ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](colormap_332.png)](colormap_332.png)

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
-> The bit-shifting operators '`>>`' and '`<<`' was missing from the "`-fx`" operator until IM version 6.2.9-2.
+> :WARNING:

-A simpler way of doing the same thing is to use [Ordered Dither using Uniform Color Levels](#od_posterize) using the operation, "`-ordered-dither threshold,8,8,4`" (see that examples area).
+> The bit-shifting operators '`>>`' and '`<<`' were missing from the "`-fx`" operator until IM version 6.2.9-2.

-A far easier and faster technique than the above [DIY FX method](../transform/#fx), and even allows you to use other built-in dithering maps for better gradient handling.
+A simpler way of doing the same thing is to use [Ordered Dither using Uniform Color Levels](#od_posterize) using the operation, "`-ordered-dither threshold,8,8,4`" - a far easier, and faster, technique than the above [DIY FX method](../transform/#fx), and one which even allows you to use other built-in dithering maps for better gradient handling.

 The only drawback with this map is that it does not actually provide any 'gray' colors at all.
-However this drawback can be a plus when dithering is used as the slight color differences reduce the effect of color boundary changes in a grey-scale gradient, making it just that little bit smother looking.
+However, this drawback can be a plus when dithering is used as the slight color differences reduce the effect of color boundary changes in a grey-scale gradient, making it just that little bit smother looking.

 <a name="16bit_colormap"></a><!-- legacy -->